Insurance Groups Explained

 Value of the Vehicle: More expensive vehicles typically fall into higher insurance groups due to the higher potential cost of claims, and because they’re often more likely to be targeted by thieves.

-How Insurance Groups Affect Campervan Insurance
+How Do Insurance Groups Affect Campervan Insurance?

 The insurance group of your campervan will directly impact your insurance premium, with vehicles in higher insurance groups generally incurring higher premiums.